This guide is particularly helpful for anyone in search of the most convenient Citrix USB redirector.

 Keep on reading for some really useful info on not just one but two straightforward and easy methods you can use to enable USB redirection in Citrix.

-FlexiHub boasts a top-level USB over IP feature set combined with a self-explanatory user interface, and this overall makes it perfect for Citrix client USB redirection.
+FlexiHub boasts a top-level USB redirection feature set combined with a self-explanatory user interface, and this overall makes it perfect for Citrix client USB redirection.

 With FlexiHub, you'll be able to effectively address the contentious issues with Citrix USB redirection with just a few mouse clicks, so during your VM sessions, you can freely access USB devices attached to your host PC.